 I could spend all day listing all of Dan’s achievements and contributions to motorsports but I think if you ask the people who knew him they would say the most awesome thing about Dan was his disposition.

 I was actually lucky enough to meet him once.
 It was a really long time ago when I was a kid.
-I was at the Toyota Grand Prix Of Long Beach and I was in line at the expo for an autograph from Mario Andretti.
+I was at the Toyota Grand Prix Of Long Beach in line at the expo for an autograph from Mario Andretti.

 What I didn’t know was that Dan Gurney was also giving autographs in the same line, right next to Mario.
 Despite my age, I was a pretty big motorsports nerd so I knew who Dan was even though other kids in line didn’t.